Biography

 Mr. Schepkin is a recipient of numerous grants and awards, as well as a prizewinner of several international competitions, including the first prize and the special Chopin prize in the 1999 New Orleans International Piano Competition, third prize in the 1988 Crown Princess Sonja of Norway International Piano Competition, and first prize in the 1978 International Competition for Young Musicians in Prague (“Concertino-Praga”).
 A passionate chamber musician, Mr. Schepkin has performed with many renowned instrumentalists, including the Borromeo, New Zealand, and Vilnius string quartets, as well as with the Chameleon Arts Ensemble of Boston, of which he was a founding member.

 A naturalized American, Mr. Schepkin was born in St. Petersburg.
 He studied with Alexandra Zhukovsky, Grigory Sokolov, and Alexander Ikharev at the St. Petersburg Conservatory, graduating summa cum laude in 1985.
 After his move to the United States in 1990, he studied with Russell Sherman at New England Conservatory, where he earned an Artist Diploma in 1992 and a Doctor of Musical Arts degree in 1999.
 In 1994–98, he studied French repertoire with the legendary French-American pianist Paul Doguereau.
 A sought-after educator, Mr. Schepkin has presented master classes and lecture-recitals throughout the USA and abroad.
 He was an Emerson Instructor at MIT and has taught at Boston University, the Boston Conservatory, and the University of Iowa.
 He is Professor of Piano at Carnegie Mellon University, having joined the faculty in 2003.
-He also teaches at the New England Conservatory Preparatory School and privately in Boston, where he is based.
+He also teaches at the New England Conservatory School of Extended Education and privately in Boston, where he is based.